DiRAC-Training/FM001-Bash-command-line/_episodes/03-files.md

 > ## Beware the destructive power of `rm`!
 >
-> Depending on the system, using `rm -r` will not prompt you if you're sure you want to
-> proceed with the deletion or not, and `rm -rf` will just do it.
-This is probably the
-> scariest command on UNIX - it will delete a directory and all of its contents without prompting. **ALWAYS** double check your typing before using it... if you leave out the arguments, it will attempt
-> to delete everything on your file system that you have permission to delete.
-So when deleting
-> directories be very, very careful.
+> Depending on the system, using `rm -r` will not prompt you if you're sure you want to proceed with the deletion or not, and `rm -rf` will just do it.
+This is probably the scariest command on UNIX - it will delete a directory and all of its contents without prompting. **ALWAYS** double check your typing before using it... if you leave out the arguments, it will attempt to delete everything on your filesystem that you have permission to delete.
+So when deleting directories be very, very careful.
 {: .caution}

 ```